wazo-platform/wazo-platform.org/content/uc-doc/contact_center/reporting.md

 ---

-id Generated id
+- `id`: Generated ID

-time time period, all counters are aggregated for an hour
+- `time`: time period, all counters are aggregated for an hour

-answered Number of answered calls during the period
+- `answered`: Number of answered calls during the period

-abandoned Number of abandoned calls during the period
+- `abandoned`: Number of abandoned calls during the period

-total Total calls received during the period
+- `total`: Total calls received during the period

-full Number of calls received when queue was full
+- `full`: Number of calls received when queue was full

-closed Number of calls received on close
+- `closed`: Number of calls received on close

-joinempty Number of calls received no agents available
+- `joinempty`: Number of calls received no agents available

-leaveempty Number of calls diverted agents not available during the wait
+- `leaveempty`: Number of calls diverted agents not available during the wait

-divert_ca_ratio Number of calls diverted due to the number of agent number versus calls waiting configured was exceeded
+- `divert_ca_ratio`: Number of calls diverted due to the number of agent number versus calls waiting configured was exceeded

-divert_waittime Number of calls diverted because the maximum expected waiting time configured was exceeded
+- `divert_waittime`: Number of calls diverted because the maximum expected waiting time configured was exceeded

-timeout Number of calls diverted because the maximum time allowed in queue parameter was exceeded
+- `timeout`: Number of calls diverted because the maximum time allowed in queue parameter was exceeded

-queue_id
+- `stat_queue_id`: The ID of the queue in the `stat_queue` table

 ---

-## stat_agent {#stat-agent}
+### `stat_agent` Table {#stat-agent}

 This table is used to match agents to an id that is different from the id in the agent configuration table.
 This is necessary to avoid loosing statistics on a deleted agent.
 This also means that if an